h2non/imaginary/README.md

 ### Params

 Complete list of available params.
-See the specific endpoint to see the supported in each case.
+Take a look to each specific endpoint to see which params are supported.
-Image measures are always in pixels unless otherwise indicated.
+Image measures are always in pixels, unless otherwise indicated.

 - width       `int`   - Width of image area to extract/resize
 - height      `int`   - Height of image area to extract/resize